hanish-rishen/AI-Flashcards/README.md

 # AI Flashcards Project

-This project is an AI-powered flashcard application designed to automatically generate flashcards from text documents using advanced language models like LLaMA 3.
-The app provides a user-friendly interface for managing flashcards and employs spaced repetition to optimize learning.
+This project is an AI-powered flashcard application designed to automatically generate flashcards from text using advanced language models like LLaMA 3.
+The app provides a user-friendly interface for viewing interactive flashcards.

 ## Features